DryKISS/industryui.com/components/molecules/sidebar/README.md

 # Sidebar

-Allow content to be placed in collapsible section to the aside of the main content.
+Allow content to be placed in a collapsible section to the aside of the main content.